 Demystifying 20 Microcontroller Projects for Beginners

-Global electronic component supplier Ampheo Electronics: Rich inventory for one-stop shopping.
+Global electronic component supplier AMPHEO PTY LTD: Rich inventory for one-stop shopping.
 Inquire easily, and receive fast, customized solutions and quotes.

 What is a Microcontroller?